kfkaplan/igrins_observability/README.md

 ##Setting which telescope to use and other  options
-All telescope settings are stored in the options.
+All telescope settings are stored in the "options.inp" file.
 By default, the telescope used is the Discovery Channel Telescope (DCT).

 To set which telescope to use:
-Copy 'options_mcd.inp' to 'options.inp' to use the settings for the 2.7m telescope at McDonald Observatory Copy 'options_dct.inp' to 'options.inp' to use the settings for the Discovery Channel Telescope
+*Copy 'options_mcd.inp' to 'options.inp' to use the settings for the 2.7m telescope at McDonald Observatory.
+*Copy 'options_dct.inp' to 'options.inp' to use the settings for the Discovery Channel Telescope.

 The 'options.inp' file allows you change the following settings: